-They alleged took "an oath of allegiance to the group IS", listed as a banned organisation.
+Details of the charges included taking "an oath of allegiance to the group IS (Islamic State)", listed as a terrorist organisation.

-And they are accused of deciding to act on a fatwa, or religious edict, by IS spokesman Abu Mohamed al-Adnani and having "extremist jihadi material" in their possession.
+Others included downloading, circulating, discussing and deciding to act on a fatwa, or religious edict, by IS spokesman Abu Mohamed al-Adnani.

-The fifth man, Nathan Cuffy, 25, also from London, is charged with transferring a weapon fitted with a silencer along with ammunition to Hamlett on September 23.
+A fifth man, Nathan Cuffy, 25, also from London, was charged with a firearms offence.

-Two men aged 21 and 20 who were arrested on October 7 as part of the investigation were released from custody on Monday, and another man was released yesterday after prosecutors advised there was insufficient evidence to charge him.
+Two men aged 21 and 20, arrested on October 7 as part of the investigation were released from custody on Monday, while a third was released today after prosecutors advised there was insufficient evidence to charge him.